qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_overlay_tools.rst

 ``Clip feature to the extent`` [boolean]
   If checked, output geometries will be automatically converted to multi geometries to ensure uniform output types.
-Moreover the geometries will be clipped to the extent chosen instead of taking the whole geometry as output
+Moreover the geometries will be clipped to the extent chosen instead of taking the whole geometry as output.

 Output
 ......

 ``Extracted`` [vector]
-  Layer containing the clipped features
+  Layer containing the clipped features.

 .. _qgis_intersection: